ThomasL642/cst3106_labs/Lab 10/Hospital Triage.md

 ## Fonts
 - **Headings and Buttons**: `Arial, sans-serif`
-  - **Reasoning**: Chosen for its clean, modern look and excellent legibility across digital devices.
+  - Chosen for its clean, modern look and excellent legibility across digital devices.
 Ideal for prominent elements.
 - **Body Text**: `Times New Roman, serif`
-  - **Reasoning**: Offers a professional and readable appearance for longer descriptions or forms, distinguishing body text from headings.
+  - Offers a professional and readable appearance for longer descriptions or forms, distinguishing body text from headings.

 ### Font Weights:
 - **Arial**: